Marmoset: Behavior

 The favorite food of marmosets is carbohydrate-rich tree sap, which they reach by gnawing holes in trunks.
 Their territories are centered on the trees that they regularly exploit in this way.
 The smaller marmosets venture into the very top of forest canopies to hunt insects that are abundant there.

+Marmosets use chirps, trills, and "phee" calls to communicate with each other.
+"Phee" calls are long-distance vocalizations that help monkeys identify each other's locations.
+Marmosets have been observed to use distinctive "phee" calls for the different individuals in their group, similar to a human name.